Available in Paperback, Audio and eBook – Learn to Tell If Someone Is Lying.

 This handy reference provides practical advice that you’ll be able to apply immediately.
 Whether you’re struggling with a personal relationship, you’re concerned about coworkers, or if you are in the human resources, sales, customer service, legal, medical, negotiation, mediation or law enforcement field, this book is a must!

-Drive Thru Deception: Liars Don’t Want You To Know These Bite Size Clues To Deceit is a quick fast-paced read that is very informative.
+Drive Thru Deception: Clues To Detect Deceit is a quick fast-paced read that is very informative.
 Ayers has written a book that is easy to follow and understand with step by step examples that is sure to help you spot when someone is being deceptive.
 A book that is full of stories, practical tips and tricks plus tons of humor.
 I highly recommend this book to anyone who wants to become more aware of the people around them and the desire to find the truth. – Lovely Loveday

 Build those marketing funnels…the book is great/I think about things I read in it as I write.
 I’ll say, “Should my character say this when he is telling the truth.”
 Or “This statement undermines my previous sentence.”
 Good stuff.
 Thanks for writing. – Randy Otterbridge